 Benefits of Blue Planet

-Blue Planet will allow for direct linkages between the ocean observing community and users within an agreed, yet flexible framework.
-This will benefit society by enabling informed decisions and increasing public support for sustained ocean observations and information.
-Specific outcomes include support for integrated and accessible data and the demonstration of prototype and pilot services such as:
+Blue Planet will allow for direct linkages between the ocean and coastal observing community and users within an agreed, yet flexible framework.
+This will benefit society by enabling informed decisions and increasing public support for sustained ocean and coastal observations and information.
+Specific outcomes include support for integrated and accessible data and demonstration projects such as:

 - Improved forecasts of local sea-level rise and associated increase in coastal inundation